ES-1085/f2024-ds1-project-charlei-liz-noku/README.md

 - Uneven Sample Sizes: Some racial groups, such as White youth, are overrepresented in the MIYHS dataset, while others, like Asian or American Indian or Alaskan Native youth, have far fewer responses.
 This limits the generalizability and accuracy of patterns observed in underrepresented groups.

-- Missing Data: Not all demographic groups are represented consistently across survey years, leading to gaps in longitudinal tracking.
+- Missing Data: Not all demographic groups are represented consistently across survey years, leading to gaps in data tracking.

 - Self-Reported Behavior: All responses are self-reported, which introduces potential bias due to underreporting or overreporting.